 The Community House is a project of Buninyong & District Financial Services Ltd and as such have made a $700,000+ investment in this facility for the people of Buninyong.
-It’s now a place for local organisations to meet, collaborate and connect while making a contribution to our community.
+It’s now a place for local organisations to meet, connect and collaborate while making a contribution to our community.

 The house underwent extensive renovations in 2020 when it was rebuilt and extended to create the current Community House we see today.
 To maintain the historically significant façade, every brick facing Warrenheip Street was carefully and painstakingly removed by hand, numbered, cleaned and then re-mortared exactly as was to achieve current building regulations while preserving the historical aspects of the building.
 The Ballarat branch of the National Trust of Victoria has acknowledged this work.